paxel/tool-shed/README.md

 # Feature FrankenList

-The Frankenlist combines Array and LinkedList to improve sort and search performance for very full lists.
+The FrankenList combines Array and LinkedList to improve sort and search performance for very full lists.

 If you need to maintain data sorted, you usually use either an Array or a LinkedList depending on your use case.

-ArrayList has random access and you can find the index very fast thanks to binary search.
+ArrayList has random access, and you can find the index very fast thanks to binary search.
 LinkedList can insert and remove objects in the list very fast.

 ArrayList has to copy all the elements behind an insert/remove.